rmzetti/hover-exec/READMORE.md

 Check files in [test](test) for more info and examples.

-## Notes and Known Issues
+## Release Notes and Known Issues

 This is a beta version.

 Note that in all the demos above, except *js:vm* and *js:eval* which allow definition of *global* variables and functions, the script starts from scratch when the code block is executed.
 In other words, assigned variables do not carry over into the next script execution.
 This kind of approach is best suited for small scripts to demonstrate or highlight language features, provide quick reference, or show comparisons between scripting languages.

-Scripts can also be run using their REPL version, if this is available - eg. for node, lua, octave, scilab, r, julia - see the [READMORE](READMORE.md), or [misc_tests](test/misc_tests.md).
+Scripts can also be run using their REPL version, if this is available - eg. for node, lua, octave, scilab, r, julia - see the  [using scripts via REPL](#using-scripts-via-repl), or [misc_tests](test/misc_tests.md).
 For REPLs, successive script execution will recognise previously defined variables and functions.

-There is also an *include* capability, known as `#inhere` (to distinguish from *includes* in scripts) - see the [READMORE](READMORE.md) for details and examples.
+There is also an *include* capability, known as `#inhere` (to distinguish from *includes* in scripts) - see [Including tagged sections using #inhere](#including-tagged-sections-using-inhere) for details and examples.

-Matlab takes a substantial amount of time to run from codeblock exec (ie. the startup time for matlab to run a 'batch file' is about 5s on a recent Ryzen laptop).
+Matlab takes a substantial amount of time to run from code block exec (eg. the startup time for matlab to run a 'batch file' is about 5s on a recent Ryzen laptop).
 Although this is a Matlab startup issue, it undermines the use of `matlab` within *hover-exec*.
 Also I haven't been able to get a Matlab based REPL working (unlike, for example, Octave, which is fairly strightforward.)

 The startup times for other included scripts are generally fairly minimal (see the demo gif above).

 ---
-## Release Notes

 Initial beta release was 0.6.1
 Published using: vsce package/publish